Beenarob/READMeGenerator/README.md

 <span style='color: grey'>const createReadme = require('@Beenarob/READMeGenerator'); createReadme </span>

-For a more detailed video walkthrough, please refer to <a href="">this video</a>

 ## Contributing

 <a href="https://github.com/beenarob">github.com/beenarob</a>

 ## Tests

-The code for this application is divided into two different script files, one entitled createReadme.js that contains the Inquirer code and the code executing the functions to generate the Readme.md.
-The other script file, entitled generateMarkdown.js contains the code that supplies the information for Licenses, Table of Contents, and creates all md content.
-All are published publicly to NPM.
+The code is divided into two different script files, one entitled createReadme.js that contains the Inquirer code and the code executing the functions to generate the Readme.md.
+The other script file, titled generateMarkdown.js contains the code that provides the information for Licenses, Table of Contents, and creates all md content.

 ## Questions